SafetyMAP - Frequently asked questions

 What is the difference between SafetyMAP Initial Level and SafetyMAP Advanced Level?

 SafetyMAP Initial Level is a term used for a specified 82 of the 125 SafetyMAP audit criteria.
-These criteria were chosen because they describe the building blocks of an effective, integrated health and safety management system that would be capable of meeting legislative requirements in most organizations.
+These criteria were chosen because they describe the building blocks of an effective, integrated health and safety management system that would be capable of meeting legislative requirements in most organisations.

 What are SafetyMAP certificates and how do I get one?